biancaantal/Outliers-of-timeseries-data/README.md

 * Change the directory to the cloned repository:
 **cd Outliers-of-timeseries-data**

-* Create a virtual environment to manage dependencies and activate it:
+* Create a virtual environment to manage dependencies:
 **python -m venv venv**

+* Activate the virtual environment:
 **venv\Scripts\activate**

 * Manually install the libraries if they are not already installed (a "requirements.txt" document can be added in GitHub as future improvement)